cs2113-s25/cs2113-s25.github.io/labs/12_git_branching.md

 ## Setup

-Use git, as discussed in Lab 0, to create a repo called `gitusername-lab12`, add the files below, and commit and push the changes to github.
+Use git, as discussed in Lab 0, to create a repo called `gitusername-lab12`.

-Create the following three new files, with filenames exactly as shown, in this repo after you have cloned it to your computer:
+Create the following four new files, with filenames exactly as shown, in this repo after you have cloned it to your computer:

 * `README`
 * `test.rb`